muneeb-mp/Pine-Restaurant-JS/readme.md

 - Added About us section
 - Added Admin login link to the Footer
 - Clicking on order button will now display dialog to online ordering services.

+v0.6 -
+- Added JSON data for popular foods and special combos
+- Using Async / Await to fetch the data to DOM.